Orange County Indians Holiday Meet- Solidarity, Togetherness and Celebrations

 each other.

-other, there are countless bickering’s, cribbing and complains, backbiting and begrudging, we suffer from our own human frailties, however we
+other, there are countless bickering’s, cribbing and complaints, backbiting and begrudging, we suffer from our own human frailties; however, we

 accept them with a pinch of salt and chili (I like that combo hence;))When we